nlohmann/json/README.md

 - [Vincent Thiery](https://github.com/vthiery) maintains a package for the Conan package manager.
 - [Steffen](https://github.com/koemeet) fixed a potential issue with MSVC and `std::min`.
 - [Mike Tzou](https://github.com/Chocobo1) fixed some typos.
-- [amrcode](https://github.com/amrcode) noted a missleading documentation about comparison of floats.
+- [amrcode](https://github.com/amrcode) noted a misleading documentation about comparison of floats.
 - [Oleg Endo](https://github.com/olegendo) reduced the memory consumption by replacing `<iostream>` with `<iosfwd>`.
 - [dan-42](https://github.com/dan-42) cleaned up the CMake files to simplify including/reusing of the library.
 - [Nikita Ofitserov](https://github.com/himikof) allowed for moving values from initializer lists.